-On the voyage out, Richard purchased another land order for the land which is now occupied by Calvary hospital in North Adelaide from noted early colonist Robert Gouger Esq, who came to take up the position of Colonial Secretary.
-The family later built an early mud brick house on this site, using an iron frame 'kit house' they had brought from England.
+On the voyage out, Richard purchased another land order for the land which is now occupied by Calvary hospital in North Adelaide from noted early colonist Robert Gouger.
+The family later built an early house on this site.

-The family's first 'home' was a camp on the River Torrens banks at the place known as Pinky Flat, adjacent to what was to become Adelaide Oval, while they waited for their land grant to be surveyed.
-But when members of the local Aboriginal people, the Kuarna, burnt the camps out, the family moved to the land they'd secured on the banks of the Sturt River, in the Marion district near Glenelg, 13 kilometres south.
+Their first 'home' was a camp on the River Torrens banks at the place known as Pinky Flat, adjacent to what was to become Adelaide Oval, while they waited there for their land grant to be surveyed.
+But when members of the local Aboriginal people, the Kuarna, burnt it down, the family moved to the land they'd secured on the banks of the Sturt River, in the Marion district near Glenelg, 13 kilometres south.